-Tubeless sealant will often fix flats without you even noticing them.
-We’ve had quite large thorn-induced punctures that would have otherwise stopped us in our tracks, that have sealed up without usnoticing and with negligible drop in tyre pressure.
+Tubeless tyre sealant will often fix flats without you even noticing – we’ve had quite large thorn-induced punctures that would have otherwise stopped us in our tracks that have sealed up without us realising, and with a negligible drop in tyre pressure.

 Tubeless tyre jargon buster

 Thinking about switching to tubeless tyres but confused by some of the jargon?
 Here’s our guide to the key tyre terms you need to know.

 - Bead: The part on the edge of the tyre that mates with the rim.
 This is specially made on tubeless tyres to help form an airtight seal and is usually a tighter fit than a non-tubeless tyre bead.

 - Casing: The fabric part of the tyre that supports the rubber tread.
 In a tubeless tyre, this needs to be airtight to maintain the tyre’s pressure.